spotify/sparkey-java/README.md

     c.s.s.s.WriteHashBenchmark.test               1000    N/A     ss       100        0.008        0.001        s

 Some notes on the results:
-* the AppendBenchmark is bottlenecking on disk write rather than CPU.
+* The AppendBenchmark is bottlenecking on disk write rather than CPU.
 * The lookup performance degrades somewhat as more elements are added.
 It is unclear exactly what causes this, but it is likely a combination of page cache misses, cpu cache misses and algorithmic complexity of the hash algorithm.
 * The writeHash performance appears to be mostly linear, the actual superlinear behaviour is possibly due to page cache misses and algorithmic complexity of the hash algorithm.